 (2) A reference in this Act to goods or services includes a reference to goods and services.

+[Section 3 amended: No. 24 of 2020 s.
+72.]

 4. Act binds Crown

 This Act binds the Crown in right of Western Australia and, so far as the legislative power of the Parliament permits, the Crown in all its other capacities.